-We all know that UV light is considered harmful for the human body.
+We all know that UV light is considered harmful to the human body.

 While using a UV purifier, you may fear that UV rays will come in contact with your body.
 Or it may cause diseases.
 But it is not so.

 The whole process in which water is subjected to the UV light takes place in a closed container.
 It is done to make sure that the human body may not come in contact with the UV rays.
 It does not cause any harm.

 3. What is the difference between an RO and a UV Water Purifier?

 An RO purifier differs from a UV purifier in the following ways:

 - Both the purifiers clean the water by different processes.
 A UV purifier uses UV light, whereas, an RO purifier uses membranes to purify the water.

 - A UV purifier only kills bacteria and viruses.
 It does not remove any dissolved solids from the water.
 Whereas, an RO purifier eliminates bacteria as well as suspended solids from the water.